 Everywhere you go in the Bay of Fires you will see rocks and boulders covered with the spectacular orange red lichen that is a popular drawcard for photographers throughout the world.

-Bay of Fires Observation Deck – make sure you drive past the first beach in Binalong Bay, then drive on past the little park on the left with barbecue facilities and a tennis court, just a few metres along is a car parking area for the observation deck for easy of viewing the Bay of Fires.
+Bay of Fires Observation Deck – make sure you drive past the first beach in Binalong Bay, then drive on past the little park on the left with barbecue facilities and a tennis court, just a few metres further is a car parking area for the Observation Deck for easy of viewing the remainder of the Bay of Fires.
 Its an ideal location for photographing the majestic water washed stone and rock formations.

 There are many walking tracks, to find them you can drive to the end of the Main Road at Binalong Bay to a gravel road.
 At the parking area roundabout there are signs to lead you to several walks.